 2. Connect External Drive

 If you are recovering a lost partition from an external drive (USB drive, smart card, etc.), go ahead and connect it now.

-Even if you are recover a lost partition from your Mac's internal hard drive, you may still want to have an external drive to save data to.
-Then launch the Disk Drill app.
+Even if you are recovering a lost partition from your Mac's internal hard drive, you may still want to have an external drive to save the found data to.
+Now launch the Disk Drill app.

-Then click and select the newly appeared unpartitioned space (it will be shown as a separate partition titled "Unallocated" or "Not partitioned").
-This means that Disk Drill will only scan and search for lost data in disk space which is not partitioned.
+Then click and select the newly appeared unpartitioned space (it will be shown as a separate partition titled "Unallocated", "Not partitioned" or "Basic Data Partition").
+This means that Disk Drill will only scan and search for lost data in disk space which is not part of any existing partition.
 The actual data is probably still there untouched and recoverable, but that depends on many factors.

 Make sure you have selected the whole disk or unpartitioned space.
 Now click Recover (or Rebuild).
 The scanning may take some time.
 Just sit back and relax until it completes.
 Partitions that are found will immediately be scanned for lost files and folders.

 Everything Disk Drill finds after scanning will be displayed in the resulting list.
 You must preview the files by clicking the "eye" icon next to the name in order to determine if the file is fully recoverable or if it is corrupted.
 In case of deep scanning, the original file names are most probably lost, so you might need to go through the whole list of found items to locate the ones you need.
 Once you have identified the files you want, check the box next to their name, select the destination folder and click "Recover" to complete Mac recovery of your partition.

 7. Prevent Partition Loss with Recovery Vault